noahehall/theBookOfNoah/0current/aws/0provisioning.md

 - core concept in high availability
 - scale out/in (up/down) elastic capacity in response to changes in demand for compute resources

-- launch configuration: similar considerations as starting an EC2
+- launch configuration: similar considerations as starting an EC2; you should use launch templates instead to get the latest features

   - AMI template
   - EC2 instance type (e.g. a spot instance)